A614 road: Route

 The road passes Clumber Park and goes past the entrance to the former Army Proteus training camp.
 The road passes over the River Poulter.
 At Apleyhead Wood, the road meets the A1 and A57.
 Major works were started on the Apleyhead junction in 2006 to convert the roundabout into a dual-grade junction (GSJ).
 This work was completed on 20 May 2008.
 The A614 overlaps the A1 for 6.3 mi north.

 At junction 34 of the A1(M) at Blyth, next to a large Moto service station, the road runs north to the settlement of Bawtry, passing to the south of a nearby colliery at Harworth.
 At Bawtry the road meets the A638, a Roman road which heads into Doncaster, passing under the East Coast Main Line here.
 At Finningley, the road passes around the runway of Robin Hood Airport Doncaster Sheffield, the former RAF Finningley.
 The road has a level crossing with the Doncaster-Lincoln railway line and the River Torne is crossed.
-Near Hatfield Woodhouse, the road passes a prison which used to be RAF Lindholme, used by RAF Bomber Command.
+Near Hatfield Woodhouse, the road passes a prison.
 The road meets the M180 and A18 at a roundabout at Thorne, the former terminus of the A18(M), the M18 at junction 6, follows the River Don for 3.5 mi then crosses it where the river becomes the Dutch River.

 From Goole, the road continues in a north-easterly direction, crosses the M62 and passes over the River Ouse on the iron-girder Boothferry Bridge before intersecting with the M62 at junction 36.

 From here, the road becomes a trunk road running through the settlements of Howden, Holme-on-Spalding-Moor, Driffield, ending on the Yorkshire coast at Bridlington, where it joins the A165.